Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Background and Motivation for Using a BDT

 Machine learning offers substantial promise for alleviating negative outcomes associated with each of these objections.
 Specifically, it can much more thoroughly and efficiently scan the space of available discriminants, while delivering results that are more stable and more reproducible, using a generalizable approach that has increased cross-applicability, and which requires less investment of human capital into repetitive and automatable tasks.
 Additionally, leading machine learning algorithms offer built-in protection against over fitting.
 For example, the learning rate can be turned down such that the likelihood of over-applying an early selection and losing sensitivity to future gains is reduced.
 Likewise, the training and testing samples can be readily isolated, reducing the risk of learning random features of the presented sample that are not replicated in the larger ensemble.
 Also, the separation between training and testing can typically be ``folded'' in multiple ways, allowing for cross-validation via replication of the analysis, which helps to quantify the stability of results against statistical fluctuations.
 Much greater complexity and refinement of the discriminant is available in a machine learning context relative to manual approaches.
 Additionally, the assignment of a continuous event-by-event classification likelihood represents a much richer category of information than the discretization implicit to a more basic cut-and-count approach.

 However, a pressing concern associated with machine learning is that one often sacrifices the ability to investigate \emph{what} was learned, and to develop intuition regarding the nature of the signal and background separation.
-This is a key reason that we favor the use of supervised learning with a boosted decision tree over more sophisticated types of deep learning such as neural networks.
-In particular, the input to a boosted decision tree is a simple list of numerical data associated with each event, together with an event weight and a known classification in the case of the training sample.
+This is a key reason that we favor the use of supervised learning with a BDT rather deep learning approaches utilizing more complex algorithms such as NNs.\footnote{While deep NNs are typically considered to be less inherently interpretable than a BDT, there has been significant recent work on both algorithm-agnostic and NN-specific methods to evaluate the explainability of deep learning algorithms (for a recent overview, see Ref.~\cite{XAIsurvey:2020}).} In particular, the input to a BDT is a simple list of numerical data associated with each event, together with an event weight and a known classification in the case of the training sample.
 The BDT goes through a process that is similar to the design of a manual event selection profile in many regards, but it is strictly systematic, mathematically rigorous, and reproducible.
 At each stage of training, the optimal discriminant and splitting value is ascertained according to a well-defined loss function; subsequently, each branch of this ``tree'' can elect its own best choice for the next splitting, and so on.
 Likewise, the classification score assigned to each terminal leaf of the tree is selected by extremization of the same functional, in the effort to optimally reconcile feature-based predictions with corresponding truth labels.
 The capacity to differentially select supplementary discriminants for previously separated populations adds a level of flexibility and refinement that is quite challenging to implement by hand.